zanemcmorris/zanemcmorris.github.io/README.md

-# Zane McMorri's Portfolio Website
+# Zane McMorris's Portfolio Website
 Author: Ari Guzzi
 This project was last edited in January 2024.